-We’ve gathered a whole bushel of apple tree diseases, symptoms, causes, and treatments for you to better protect your orchard.
+We’ve gathered a whole bushel (eight, in this case) of apple tree symptoms, causes, and treatments for you to protect your orchard.

 1. Apple Scab

-Symptoms: Brown or olive green spots develop on apple tree leaves, which may then curl and fall off.
-On the apple, dark green spots appear on its surface, later to become darker, flaky, and even cracked.
+Symptoms: Brown or olive green spots develop on apple tree leaves, which may curl and fall off.
+On the fruit, dark green spots appear on its surface (later becoming darker, flaky, and even cracked).
 Infected fruit will usually drop, and infections may limit flower formation.

-Causes: Spores release from infected apple leaves that have remained on the ground through winter.
+Causes: Spores released from infected apple leaves that have remained on the ground through winter.
 These spores then infect nearby apple trees.
-Apple scab can also spread from nearby trees that are already infected.
+Apple scab can also spread from nearby trees already infected.
 Frequent rains and prolonged leaf wetness enable severe scab infection conditions.

 Season: According to the UMaine Cooperative Extension, infections can occur as soon as early May when green tissue emerges from the bud.
 The disease continues to spread all season with each rainfall.

 Risk: Apple scab rarely kills trees.
 Severe cases may cause complete defoliation by early summer.
 Repeated infections will weaken the tree, making it susceptible to other diseases.

 Flyspeck and sooty blotch are fungi that grow on the surface of apples.
 They cause blemishes on the apple’s surface but do not harm it.
 They often appear together and develop in the late summer.